swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 There are already a lot of comparisons out there already, and I'll link to those in the resources of this article, but I could not hesitate to write my own, focusing on Hanami usage.

-Here are the main points that Janko covered, that actually make `Sequel` better than `ActiveRecord` choice for any web application.
+Here are the main points that Janko covered, which actually make `Sequel` better choice than `ActiveRecord` for any sql-based ruby application.

 1. Confident Design
 2. Explicitness